mrzool/s-town/source/06-episode6.md

 Olen: I heard a lot about climate change.

 Also the economy.
 Olen was a good friend.
 He would listen to John and actually engage with him on these topics.
 John would refer to certain books a lot, and Olen actually went out and read several of them.
-‘Going Dark' and ‘Walking Away from Empire' by Guy McPherson, and Al Gore's book ‘An Inconvenient Truth.'
+'Going Dark' and 'Walking Away from Empire' by Guy McPherson, and Al Gore's book 'An Inconvenient Truth.'
 He told John, "I believe in climate change.
 I think it's an issue.
 I try to do my part.
 I switched over to energy saving lightbulbs.
 I don't know what else we can do, besides have everybody do their part."

 Olen: Then there was mostly Shittown.
 That was mostly it.